Discrete Chi-Square Method discovers solar forcing in El Ni\~no time series: The Pacific Ocean as a bolometer measuring the solar dynamo light curve in real-time: Results of DCM analysis for simulated data

-The artificial bootstrap data samples (Equation \ref{EqBoot}) represent ``small changes in the input data'', while the bootstrap results for the model parameters represent ``small chances in the solution'' (Section \ref{SectInt}: \ConThree ~condition formulation).
-We routinely check the {\it stability} of these solutions (e.g. Jetsu 2025, Figure S5).
+The artificial bootstrap data sets (Equation \ref{EqBoot}) represent ``small changes in the input data'', while the bootstrap results for the model parameters represent ``small changes in the solution'' (Section \ref{SectInt}: \ConThree ~condition formulation).
+We routinely check the {\it stability} of these solutions \citep[][Figure S5]{Jet25}.
 The unstable models, where the model parameter changes are large, are rejected (Section \ref{SectDCM}: ``$\UM$'' models).

 There are additional signatures of {\it stability}.
 The $z$ periodogram solution is unique for every tested $\bm{\beta}_{I}$ frequency combination.
-If these periodograms are continuous and their changes are not irregular (e.g., like in Figs. \Ref{FigModelOne}a-b), the DCM model solution is {\it stable} because it does not change by increasing the number of tested frequencies $n_{\mathrm{L}}$ and $n_{\mathrm{S}}$.
-Furthermore, the solutions for all seven simulated data samples converge when the $n$ and $\SN$ values increase (Tables \ref{TableModelOne} - \ref{TableModelSeven}).
+If these periodograms are continuous and their changes are not irregular (e.g., like in Figs. \Ref{FigModelOne}a-b), DCM model solution is {\it stable} because it does not change by increasing the number of tested frequencies $n_{\mathrm{L}}$ and $n_{\mathrm{S}}$.
+Furthermore, the solutions for all seven simulated {time series} converge when the $n$ and $\SN$ values increase (Tables \ref{TableModelOne} - \ref{TableModelSeven}).
 The different $n$ and $\SN$ combinations give the same {\it stable} DCM model solution.